How it Works:

 Tapas are served hot or cold, and feature such ingredients as ham in its various forms, seafood, cheese, eggs, sometimes vegetables, and often come laden with tasty sauces.
 The olives and assorted nuts come complimentary with the purchase of a drink, but the others usually cost around two-to-three Euros each.

-The top cities for tapas on the Camino are Pamplona, Logroño, and Santiago de Compostela.
+The top cities for tapas on the Camino are Pamplona, Logroño, León, and Santiago de Compostela.
 So good, in fact, that you may consider skipping dinner and just making a night of your tapas crawl.
-In the Basque region of Navarra, tapas are called ‘pintxos‘ (pronounced PEEN-chos).
+In the Basque region of Navarra, you will find ‘pintxos‘ (pronounced PEEN-chos) instead of tapas.

-Tapas are served to accommodate the normal Spanish eating hours, so they are usually presented around 6:00pm to 7:00pm, which is when pilgrims are ready for dinner.
-Which is why tapas make such an excellent substitution for dinner…
+Tapas and pintxos are served to accommodate the normal Spanish eating hours, so they are usually presented around 6:00pm to 7:00pm, which is when pilgrims are ready for dinner.
+Which is why tapas make such an excellent substitution for dinner.

 The last meal of the day, if taken in traditional Spanish style, occurs around 10:00pm.
 Or later.
 For the average pilgrim, this is too late, since the albergues close and lock their doors at that exact hour (or one hour later in the big cities).
 Not to mention that a tired pilgrim usually wants a meal earlier than that!